 I couldn’t believe what I was seeing.
 So I had to look it up in the encyclopedia (remember those?) to find out what actually happened.
 That’s when I learned about the awesomeness of solar eclipses.

-So when I learned that those of us in the Northern Hemisphere can look forward to a solar eclipse on August 21, 2017, I got super excited and decided to make a simple coffee filter solar eclipse craft with the kids!
+So when I learned that those of us in the Northern Hemisphere were going to get a look at a solar eclipse on August 21, 2017, I got super excited and decided to make another one of our coffee filter crafts for kids: a simple coffee filter solar eclipse craft with my little ones!

 Coffee Filter Crafts for Kids: Coffee Filter Solar Eclipse Craft

-To make this solar eclipse craft, you’ll need the following supplies: (Affiliate links are provided for convenience.
+To make this solar eclipse craft, you’ll need the following supplies: (This post contains affiliate links.
 For details, see our Disclosure Policy.)

 Now use a black crayon to color the other coffee filter black.
 This will form the “moon” part of the eclipse.